 Recommended Acrylic Spray Paint: Molotow Urban Fine-Art Artist Acrylic Spray

 The Molotow Urban Fine-Art Acrylic Spray is a great acrylic spray paint that’s great and safe for painting bird baths.
-Do remember to apply sealer after to keep it waterproof.
+Do remember to apply the sealer after to keep it waterproof.

 You should also check out this video on how you can set up to spray paint your bird bath!

-12) How Long After Painting is it Safe for Birds?
+12) How Long After Painting Is it Safe for Birds?

 13) Is Behr Paint Safe for Birds?